AI-secure/Certified-Robustness-SoK-Oldver/README.md

 **Notes**:

-1. Some papers use rarely-used epsilon to report their results, which increases comparison difficulty.
-Some papers use epsilon after regularization instead of raw one, which induces confusion.
+1. Some papers use rarely-used epsilon to report their results, which may increase comparison difficulty.
+Some papers use epsilon after regularization instead of raw one, which may also induce confusion.

-   We think it is better to adapt common evaluation epsilons and routines.
+   We would suggest to adapt common evaluation epsilon values and settings.

 2. Instead of evaluating on above benchmarks and reporting the robust accuracy, some papers tend to report average robust radius.
-When such papers become abundant, we will add comparison table for that metric.
+We will add comparison table for such metric later.

-3. Some verification works tend to use small toy models or random models for evaluation.
-The model it used limits the verified robustness it can achieve, no matter how tight it is.
-We suggest using trained robust models for evaluation.

 4. Besides the on-the-board results, all these papers have their own unique takeaways.
-For interested reader and stackholders, we recommend not to only value the approach with highest number.
+For interested reader and stackholders, we recommend to not only value the approach with higher numbers, but also dig into their technical meat.

 ## Reference: Empirical Robustness